Stanley Cup playoffs: NHL takes control of Stanley Cup

 With the merger of the PCHA and WCHL in 1925 and the merged league's collapse in 1926, the NHL took de facto control of the Stanley Cup.
 While the Cup would not be formally deeded to the league until 1947, from 1926 onward the NHL playoffs and the Stanley Cup playoffs are considered synonymous.
-The NHL was subsequently divided into the Canadian and American divisions for the 1927–28 season.
-For 1927, six teams qualified for the playoffs, three from each division, with the division semifinals and finals being a two-game total goals affair, and the Stanley Cup Finals becoming a best-of-five series.
+The NHL was subsequently divided into the Canadian and American divisions for the 1926–27 season.
+For 1927, six teams qualified for the playoffs, three from each division, with the division semifinals and finals being a two-game total goals affair, and the Stanley Cup Final becoming a best-of-five series.
 In 1928, the playoff format was changed so that the two teams with identical division ranking would face each other (i.e., the division winners played each other, the second place teams play each other, and likewise for the third place teams).
-The first place series was a best-of-five affair, with the winner proceeding to the best-of-three Stanley Cup Finals, while the others were a two-game total goals series.
-The winner of the second and third place series played each other in a best-of-three series, with the winner earning the other berth to the Stanley Cup Finals.
-This format had a slight modification the following year, where the semifinal series became a two-game total goals affair and the Stanley Cup Finals became a best-of-five series.
+The first place series was a best-of-five affair, with the winner proceeding to the best-of-three Stanley Cup Final, while the others were a two-game total goals series.
+The winner of the second and third place series played each other in a best-of-three series, with the winner earning the other berth to the Stanley Cup Final.
+This format had a slight modification the following year, where the semifinal series became a two-game total goals affair and the Stanley Cup Final became a best-of-five series.
 The two-game total goals format was abolished in 1937, with those series being changed to best-of-three affairs.

 Original Six era (1942–1967)

 The 1930s saw the reduction of teams from ten to seven, which resulted in an end to the Canadian and American divisions.
-The Stanley Cup playoffs saw the first- and second-place teams play against each other in a best-of-seven series for one berth in the Stanley Cup Finals, while the third- to sixth-place teams battled in a series of best-of-three matches for the other berth (with the third-place team taking on the fourth-place team, and the fifth-place team against the sixth-place team).
-In 1939, the Stanley Cup Finals became a best-of-seven series, the format still used today.
+The Stanley Cup playoffs saw the first- and second-place teams play against each other in a best-of-seven series for one berth in the Stanley Cup Final, while the third- to sixth-place teams battled in a series of best-of-three matches for the other berth (with the third-place team taking on the fourth-place team, and the fifth-place team against the sixth-place team).
+In 1939, the Stanley Cup Final became a best-of-seven series, the format still used today.

-The 1942–43 season saw the removal of the New York Americans, leaving six remaining teams (now known as the "Original Six").
+The 1942–43 season saw the removal of the Brooklyn Americans, leaving six remaining teams (now known as the "Original Six").
 From 1943 to 1967, all playoff match ups were best-of-seven affairs.
-The first and third-place teams played in one semifinal, while the second and fourth-place teams played in the other semifinal, with the semifinal winners advancing to the Stanley Cup Finals.
+The first and third-place teams played in one semifinal, while the second and fourth-place teams played in the other semifinal, with the semifinal winners advancing to the Stanley Cup Final.
 During this time, Detroit Red Wings fans often threw an octopus onto the ice as a good luck charm, as eight wins were required to win the Stanley Cup.